 iamtheCODE and the United Nations Sustainable Development Goals

-Why does it matter? iamtheCODE is one of fervent UN Sustainable Development Goals Advocate.
-The Organisation has been recognised by The United Nations High Level Economic Empowerment, the World Economic Forum, UN Women for bringing together multi-stakeholders including governments all over the word to ensure that by 2030, all girls and boys complete free, equitable and quality primary and secondary education leading to relevant and effective learning outcomes.
-By 2030, our mission to get 1 million women and girls coders by 2030.
+Why does it matter? iamtheCODE is one of the fervent UN Sustainable Development Goals advocates.
+The Organisation has been recognised by The United Nations High Level Economic Empowerment, the World Economic Forum, and UN Women for bringing together multi-stakeholders including governments all over the world to ensure that by 2030, all girls and boys complete free, equitable and quality primary and secondary education leading to relevant and effective learning outcomes.
+By 2030, our mission to get 1 million women and girls coders.

-iamtheCODE also focused on Goal 17 which highlights the importance of Partnerships for the Goals, and it’s only together with local partners, technology partners, public, and private sectors that we will be able to achieve our goals.
+iamtheCODE is also focused on Goal 17 which highlights the importance of partnerships for the Goals, and it’s only together with local partners, technology partners, public and private sectors that we will be able to achieve our mission.

 Spread the word

 Before the UN Sustainable Development Goals, we had the Millennium Development Goals.

 In September 2000, leaders of 189 countries gathered at the United Nations headquarters and signed the historic Millennium Declaration.

 Together, they committed to achieving a set of eight goals ranging from halving extreme poverty and hunger to promoting gender equality and reducing child mortality, by the target date of 2015.
 These became known as the Millennium Development Goals (MDGs).